-A Glossary of Modern Sexuality Terms Everyone Should Know
+A Glossary of Terms for Talking About Sex and Gender in 2018

 As our understanding of gender and sexuality is evolving, so are the words we use to describe them.
 There are many more sexual identities and expressions than previously acknowledged, so it’s about time we named more of them.

-“The binary options of gender (man or woman) and sexuality (heterosexual or gay) are way too limiting to capture the complexity of human life,” says sex educator Kenna Cook.
+“The binary options of gender—man or woman—and sexuality—heterosexual or gay—are way too limiting to capture the complexity of human life,” says sex educator Kenna Cook.
 “There are so many variations in our personalities, beliefs, and DNA that limiting human sexuality to a tiny box of two choices makes it impossible for people to exist authentically.”

 Learning the correct terminology for different expressions of gender and sexuality is essential not only to participate in conversations on this topic in an educated way, but also to support the people in your own life who might identify with them.
 “Language gives us ownership of our identities and autonomy over our personal choices,” says Cook.
 “Having words to communicate our identities gives us a way to find others similar to us.
 Words can help us feel seen.”

-So, here are a few human sexuality terms that you might not know but should.
+So, in the interest of educating ourselves and others, here’s a guide to a few human sexuality terms that you might not know, but definitely should.

 Cisgender: Identifying with the same sex you were assigned at birth.
 A cisgender woman, for example, may have been born with female anatomy, like a vulva, and assigned female at birth.